AEjonanonymous/Non-existence-of-Perfect-Cuboids/README.md

 ## 📂 Repository Contents

-* **`Proof of the Non-Existence of Perfect Cuboids...pdf`**: The formal verification and proof of the investigation's findings.
+* **`Formal Proof of the Non-Existence of Perfect Cuboids...pdf`**: The formal verification and proof of the investigation's findings.
 * **`Saunderson_parametric_sweep.py`**: Investigation script identifying the $10^{-18}$ resonance.
 * **`Saunderson_P_Lift_calculator.py`**: Investigation script for Jacobian doubling and rational lifts.
 * **`Notes - The Elliptic Curve Method.pdf`**: Investigative notes documenting the path from Saunderson parametrization to the hyperelliptic model.